 I would recommend the EBE course to other Meddeas participants, with one stipulation: I am a person who genuinely enjoys school.
 I like reading and writing; it makes me feel engaged and productive in a work environment.
 So, if that doesn’t sound like you, be honest with yourself.
 Do you love teaching?
 Are you interested in Education and/or teaching?
 Do you think this might be (in some form) what you want to do with the rest of your life?
 If the answer is yes, the EBE course is a good decision.
 If the answer is no, don’t worry.
 You know yourself best.
 Choose the course option that seems like the right fit for you and the year you imagine spending in Spain.

 Explore, Engage, and Have Fun to Make the Most of the Work Experience

-I love my work experience and life in Spain, which has a lot to do with the staff and students I see every day.
+I love my teaching experience and life in Spain, which has a lot to do with the staff and students I see every day.
 Seville is a wonderful city, but having visited many other towns in Spain, there are many places I would have been glad to be placed.
-Work hard at your school and put the necessary effort into your chosen course, but don’t forget to look around and enjoy everything you have at your fingertips as a young expat in Spain.
+Teach hard at your school and put the necessary effort into your chosen course, but don’t forget to look around and enjoy everything you have at your fingertips as a young expat in Spain.
 Explore, engage, and have fun!
 Let your life as a traveler abroad energize your role as a conversation assistant and student.

 2017/18 Posted by Maggie F.